 Our Proposed Solution

-Postal Notice desires to replicate the unsolicited proposal to the USPS and offer a patent-pending method requiring no additional equipment cost to notify recipients of regular mail delivered by the United States Postal Service that a delivery has been made to their mailboxes.
+Postal Notice desires to replicate the unsolicited proposal to the USPS and offer a patented method requiring no additional equipment cost to notify recipients of regular mail delivered by the United States Postal Service that a delivery has been made to their mailboxes.
 The method involves auto-generated notifications triggered by the delivery of mail by a carrier already carrying a handheld device (MDD) which utilizes the U.S. Global Positioning System (GPS).
 Because the trigger is initiated from the automated geo-fence system, the method will not require additional mail carrier labor or labor hours.

 In Canada (March 2015) a survey of 400 potential customers found that 42 percent of those questioned said ‘yes’ they wanted a notification device while 10 percent said they may be interested.
 In the United States (August 2016) a survey of 400 potential customers found that 24 percent of those polled said ‘Maybe – depending on cost’ while 28 percent said ‘yes.’